 - RAK Bank - $13bn

-Other alternatives include a number of internationally recognised banks operating in the UAE such as Standard Chartered, HSBC and Citibank which also offer corporate bank account services.
+Other alternatives include many internationally recognized banks operating in the UAE such as Standard Chartered, HSBC, and Citibank which also offer corporate bank account services.

 - Business plans and financial projections for the short to medium term